 The DCR-250 is very well suited for people like me who do most, if not all, of their photography outside of a studio.
 The small size of the lens makes it easy to bring along when hiking, and the fact that it can be used with both the 18-55mm and 55-200mm enables it to be used in many different situations.
 Instead of carrying a dedicated macro prime (typically 100mm) in addition to my existing set of lenses, I get macro capabilities for all of them.
 This saves one lens slot in the camera bag and is a real big win for me.

-While out shooting I have tried to use a macro focusing rail[d].
-I realized that such things come with two problems: They take time seting up, and they don't solve the problem of subject motion, which for outdoor photography is just as big a problem as camera motion.
+While out shooting I have tried to use a macro focusing rail.
+I realized that such things come with two problems: They take time setting up, and they don't solve the problem of subject motion, which for outdoor photography is just as big a problem as camera motion.
 Therefore I usually can't be bothered with the hassle and end up shooting hand held.
-When shooting hand held with a macro lens the problems of hand held shooting multply:
+When shooting hand held with a macro lens the problems of hand held shooting multiply:

 The camera and subject must be held much steadier than in normal photography.
 If the image moves more than one sensor-pixel during exposure, the result will be blurry.
 Since the sensor pixels are measured in micrometers, and we can have a reproduction ratio of 1:0.63, you may end up with a blurry photo if anything moves more than a micrometer during exposure.
 A fast shutter can help, but as we'll see below, you hardly ever get that luxury.

 The short distance to the subject means that blur from camera shake isn't just caused by rotation of the camera, an equally large contribution is made by camera movement.

 The short distance also makes subject movement an issue.
 Suddenly it isn't just the camera that needs to be still - the subject had better not move either!